-A Cochrane review of RCTs on pneumatic compression pumps for treating venous leg ulcers conducted a meta-analysis of 3 RCTs evaluating the incremental benefit of pneumatic compression pumps over continuous compression alone.
-This analysis found significantly higher healing rates with lymphedema pumps plus continuous compression ; however, 2 of the 3 trials were judged to be at high-risk of bias.
-A more recent meta-analysis compared pneumatic compression pumps to care with bandage pressure therapy and found no differences between groups for the rate of wound healing, area of wound healed, or the rate of adverse events between groups.
+RCTs and a systematic review have assessed the use of pneumatic compression treatment for venous ulcers.
+A meta-analysis of 3 trials found significantly higher healing rates with lymphedema pumps plus continuous compression than with continuous compression alone; however, 2 of the 3 trials were judged to be at high risk of bias.
+A more recent small RCT comparing lymphedema pumps with continuous compression did not find significant between-group differences in healing rates.